KCreate/leonardschuetz.ch/server/blog/aoc-2025/day11/article.md

 ![](./brute-force.png)

-> Some would disagree

 > Addendum:
 >
 > You can dramatically reduce the runtime by caching the set of visited machines per path.
 > I didn't think of this at the time of implementing it, which is why I came up with the
 > following monstrosity.

-Instead of doing a DFS over sequence-space, I came up with a different approach.
+Instead of doing a BFS over sequence-space, I came up with a different approach.
 I keep a list of uncollapsed `Waves`, each representing a set of paths that travel through the graph concurrently.
 A wave collapses when all of its input waves have collapsed.